FPSB Board of Directors:

 Barry Horner, CFP, is the chief executive for Paradigm Norton.
 Mr. Horner, together with the 46-strong Paradigm team has built one of the foremost respected and multi award winning U.K. financial planning practices.

 Mr. Horner is a regular contributor to the financial press.
-In 2008 he served as president of the Institute of Financial Planning and in 2012 joined the FPSB Board of Directors for a two year term.
-Mr. Horner is included in the top 20 of “˜The Most Influential Financial Advisers in the UK’.
+In 2008 he served as president of the Institute of Financial Planning.
+Mr. Horner is included in the top 20 of ‘The Most Influential Financial Advisers in the UK’.
+His term on the FPSB Board of Directors ends 31 March 2020.

 Mari Emmanouilides, CFPBrazil